Crossmint/candy-machine-react-ui/README.md

 Then, uncomment either the "development" or "production" lines, depending on whether you are running a devnet candy machine or a production one.

 Finally, in `<YOUR CANDY MACHINE PROGRAM ID>`, enter the candy machine ID you obtained when uploading your assets.
 [More info](https://docs.metaplex.com/candy-machine-v2/creating-candy-machine)

+## Accept credit card payments

+Accepting credit card payments allows you to sell to more customers who don't yet have a wallet, or are using their phones.
+With crossmint, accepting credit cards is free for you (seller), and you'll still receive all the funds instantly in SOL.
+[Learn more](https://www.crossmint.io)

+To accept credit card payments using crossmint:
+1. Register your NFT drop in https://www.crossmint.io/developers/onboarding (takes 2-3 min)
+2. Once you receive a client ID, enter it in your .env file as `REACT_APP_CROSSMINT_ID`
+3. Then, in Home.tsx., edit the `<CrossMintButton>` properties for your collection name, description and photo

+You can now accept credit card payments -- and you'll get all the money from purchases in SOL, instantaneously when someone purchases!

 ## Develop